alosadagrande/tekton-dpdk/blog.md

 # Environment

-ITo create the containerized application, we require:
+To create the containerized application, we require:

 * An OpenShift Container Platform 4.5 cluster where the application is built.
 This cluster will be called Development cluster.
 * [OpenShift Pipelines](https://www.openshift.com/learn/topics/pipelines) based on [Tekton](https://tekton.dev/) installed as the CI/CD tool.
 OpenShift Pipelines Operator v1.0.1 is available to install from OpenShift's OperatorHub.